Predicting the outputs of finite deep neural networks trained with noisy gradients: The NNSP correspondence

 Our derivation relies on the ergodicity of the dynamics.
-Ergodicity is in general hard to prove rigorously in non-convex settings, but the high accuracy of our predictions based on assuming the dynamics are ergodic serves as strong evidence that ergodicity indeed holds, at least in output space.
-Another indicator of ergodicity is a small auto-correlation time (ACT) of the dynamics.
+Ergodicity is in general hard to prove rigorously in non-convex settings, and thus we must revert to heuristic arguments.
+First, note that we are mainly interested in estimating the posterior mean of the outputs, thus we do not require full ergodicity but rather the much weaker condition of \textit{ergodicity in the mean} (see App. \ref{App: ACT ergo}).
+The most robust evidence of ergodicity in the mean in function space is the high level of accuracy of our analytical expressions, Eq. (\ref{eq: FWC main res}), in predicting the numerical results.

+Another indicator of ergodicity is a short auto-correlation time (ACT) of the dynamics.
+Short ACT does not logically imply ergodicity.
+However, the empirical ACT gives a lower bound on the true correlation time of the dynamics.
 In our framework, it is sufficient that the dynamics of the outputs $z_w$ be ergodic, even if the dynamics of the weights converge much slower to an equilibrium distribution.
-Indeed, we have found that the ACTs of the outputs are considerably smaller than those of the weights (see Fig. \ref{subfig: ACTs}).
-In a related manner, optimizing the train loss can be seen as an attempt to find a solution to $n$ constraints using far more variables (roughly $M \cdot N^2$ where $M$ is the number of layers).
-From a different angle, in a statistical mechanical description of satisfiability problems, one typically expects ergodic behavior when the ratio of the number of variables to the number of constraints becomes much larger than one \citep{Gardner1998}.
+Indeed, we have found that the ACTs of the outputs are considerably smaller than those of the weights (see Fig. \ref{fig: dynamics MSE scaling} panel b).

+Last, from the point of view of constraint satisfaction problems, optimizing the train loss can be seen as an attempt to find a solution to $n$ constraints using far more variables (roughly $M N^2$ where $M$ is the number of layers).
+One typically expects ergodic behavior when the ratio of the number of variables to the number of constraints becomes much larger than one \citep{Gardner1998}, which is the case in our over-parameterized setting.
+In this regime, it has been shown that the loss landscape is characterized by connected manifolds of low loss points rather than isolated local minima \cite{Draxler2018}, which further supports ergodicity.